 - 2001 – Personalized email was added to J&Q’s array of capabilities, allowing clients to coordinate print and electronic direct campaigns.

 - 2006 – David Henkel’s son, Andrew Henkel, joined the company in a sales role and was responsible for selling direct mail and integrated marketing services.
-He is currently Vice President of Sales.
+He has since become President of J&Q.

 - 2008 – J&Q achieved the Forest Stewardship Council (FSC) certification which recognizes the company’s ability to meet environmental responsibility standards.
 Clients can select from a range of FSC-certified papers for their direct mail.